 We support all types of health, government and social care professionals with specialist information on families of disabled children.
 Email email@example.com to find out more.

 We work with strategic partners in the voluntary sector, health and central government in Scotland to ensure families of disabled children get a fair deal in government policies.
 We have a range of research reports and are actively involved in several policy, parliamentary and advisory groups.
-We are also a committed member of the for Scotland's Disabled Children coalition.

 We also have been involved in a wide range of research.
 Browse our research section for a full list of Scottish reports.

 Contact acknowledges the support of the Scottish Government through the Children and Young People and Families Early Intervention Fund (core and project funding).

 Getting It Right For Every Child is a national approach in Scotland aimed at supporting the wellbeing and improving outcomes for children and young people.
 Contact in Scotland works to the values and principles of GIRFEC.

 Contact are also guided by the principles of the National Parenting Strategy.

 We aim to promote and protect the rights of children in Scotland as set out in the United Nations Convention on the Rights of the Child (UNCRC).